Lower School (Foundation Stage and Years 1 and 2)

 Learning Beyond the Classroom

-Learning doesn't just take place in a classroom; it extends to our various outdoor environments and into the community beyond.
+Learning doesn't just take place in a classroom; it extends to our various outdoor environments, our farm and into the community beyond.

 We invite visitors into school.
 Visitors have included a vet, a farmer, a doctor, a dental nurse, a parent demonstrating Mendhi patterns, parents reading stories in different languages, NSPCC, an African experience, authors....